loic-fejoz/dspnel/README.md

 The goal is thus to have a DSL to:
 * express actual graphs and kernels,
-* visualize graphs as one may found them in text book,
+* visualize graphs as one may found them in text books,
 * apply some transformations and optimizations on graphs,
 * generate code in targetted languages.